Guepard-Corp/Guepard/README.md

   <hr />
 </div>

+# Guepard Platform

-**Guepard** is a next-generation **data branching platform** that enables developers, data engineers, and AI teams to **provision, clone, and synchronize databases instantly**—without duplication, delays, or infrastructure overhead.
+[**Guepard**](https://guepard.run) is a next-gen **data branching platform** designed for developers, data teams, and AI engineers.
+It lets you **provision, clone, and sync databases instantly** with zero duplication, zero delays, and no infra headaches.

-# Guepard Platforn

-[**Guepard**](https://guepard.run) is a dev-first platform that brings Git-like branching to your databases.
-Instantly spin up, clone, and manage isolated environments for development, testing, analytics, and CI/CD — without waiting on ops or duplicating data.
+Built with a dev-first mindset, Guepard brings **Git-style branching to databases**, so you can launch isolated environments for development, testing, analytics, or CI/CD in seconds, no more waiting on ops, no more heavy lifting.

+Let me know if you want an even shorter or more technical version!

 ## ⚙️ Core Use Cases